 Formaltech, a Galois subsidiary, and Reed are excited to celebrate CyberChaff’s first month of service at Reed.
 Formaltech’s CyberChaff allows you to deploy low-cost, secure decoy hosts on a network.
 The hosts alert administrators when an attacker is detected while also slowing down key steps in the attacker’s workflow.
 In March, Galois and Formaltech engineers […]

-Portland, OR (April 1, 2016) — Galois is known for building perfect software.
+This was an April Fool’s post published on April 1, 2016.
+The Imperfect Stitch Compiler is a fictional product.
+Galois is known for building perfect software.
 But is our software too perfect?
 The imperfect stitch, or Persian flaw, is a deliberate error in an otherwise perfect work of art.
-The term derives from the proverb, “a Persian rug is perfectly imperfect, and precisely imprecise.”
-It signifies the inherent […]
+The term derives from the proverb, […]

 We’re excited to be organizing this year’s ICFP Programming Contest, the annual programming contest of the International Conference on Functional Programming (ICFP).
 This year, the contest starts on Friday 7 August 2015 at 12:00 UTC and ends on Monday 10 August 2015 at 12:00 UTC.
 There will be a lightning division, ending on Saturday 8 […]